shah-harshil-07/chirp/README.md

 # The back button in the post detail page must go to previous page and not the post listing page.
 # Login through any user. > Go to any other user's detail page. > Click on the image in the left-sidebar's profile container section. > The route is changed above but the details do not change with it.
 The updated user details appear only after the page is refreshed.
 # In user/comments or user/saved section, if any post is not available, keep a placeholder text in the place saying the particular posts are not available or anything.
+# tab index is missing for every field in login and signup section.